GuidoS/guidos.github.io/other/20181102-fedgeo-hello-washington.md

 In attendance:

+- Guido (Boston - Applied Geographics, OSGeo.US)
-- Ian (dc - dev seed)
+- Ian (Washington DC - Development Seed)
-- Primoz (kenya - spatial collective)
+- Primoz (Kenya - Spatial Collective)

 ## DC Outreach

-- ID
+ID

 - World bank geospatial operational support team
   - Zanzibar Team working with Open Cities Africa is in DC
     - working on open sourcing data collection for zanzibar
 - USAID
 - NASA - parts which focus on id
 - OSM & HOT OSM

-- Universities
+Universities

 - Groge Washington
 - American University
 - Georgetown
 - Maryland

-## How can this event be helpful to ID

-- Video recordings
+## Video recordings
 - useful to have videos to help others not feel as suspicious about open
   - creating pathway for other orgs/government
 - best sessions to record
   - overview of topics
   - state of the art
   - best practices
 - working group meetings are not as useful to record
 - Oppurtunity for ID community and other communities to get take aways about what is working for the US Federal Government

 ## other